 I’m often asked how to design a website.
-Invariably and quite often is the case, that this question actually means ‘how do you produce a bespoke website?'
+Invariably and quite often is the case, that this question actually means ‘how do you produce a bespoke website that generates leads?'

 I’m not talking about how to make an award-winning website here, which I’ve been asked often since we won our web awards throughout 2017 and 2018.
 I’m simply giving expert knowledge about how best to approach a website project